 Why is there a Lottery?

-TCUL believes in preserving the 4-3 gender ratio for our co-ed leagues (we have received requests to go 5-2, but feel this marginalizes WMP both in spirit and on the field).
-For our traditional co-ed leagues we have roster sizes of 8-9 man-matching players (MMP) and 6-7 woman-matching players (WMP), and for our masters & spring leagues we have a roster size of 10 MMP and 7 WMP.
-Due to the popularity of our leagues with MMP, it has historically been the number of WMP registrations that dictate the size of our leagues.
-In every year to date, more MMP have signed up than we have room for.
+TCUL believes in providing an equal gender ratio for our mixed leagues.
+For our mixed leagues we have roster sizes of 8-9 man-matching players (MMP) and 8-9 woman-matching players (WMP).
+Due to the disparity in registration levels, it has historically been the number of WMP registrations that dictate the size of our leagues.
+In every year to date, more MMP have signed up than we have room for in our mixed leagues.
 We used to award spots on a first come first serve basis, but with that approach, the co-ed leagues filled up for MMP in less than 15 minutes.
 Thus, this wasn't an equitable approach since it favored those with access to a computer right when registration opens.
-That system also fostered a scenario where a single player (registered ASAP) might play in multiple leagues where-as a late registrant was completely left out of any.
+That system also fostered a scenario where a single player (registered ASAP) might play in multiple leagues, whereas a late registrant was completely left out of any.
 For those reasons we developed the Lottery.

 How does the Lottery work?

-When MMP register for our co-ed summer leagues, due to the popularity of the co-ed leagues, they will be subject to a lottery process for gaining entry into the league(s).
-We run lotteries for each coed league, examine the results, and adjust for MMP who made it into multiple leagues where some MMP did not get drawn into any leagues--a subsequent lottery is drawn after limiting MMP who made it into multiple leagues to a single league.
-In most seasons, MMP will make it into one league with a few MMP ending up on a wait list.
-If there is an above average number of WMP registrants that can support larger league sizes, it may be possible for MMP to play in multiple co-ed leagues.
-If this is the case, a second lottery is performed for those open spots (assuming ALL MMP have been placed into at least one coed league), based upon whether or not a player signed up to play in two leagues.
+When MMP register for our mixed summer leagues, due to the popularity of the mixed leagues, they will be subject to a lottery process for gaining entry into the league(s).
+We run lotteries for each mixed league, examine the results, and adjust for MMP who made it into multiple leagues where some MMP did not get drawn into any leagues--a subsequent lottery is drawn after limiting MMP who made it into multiple leagues to a single league.
+In most seasons, the vast majority of MMP will make it into one league or another (whether it is mixed masters, traditional mixed, or the MMP only league).
+If there is an above average number of WMP registrants that can support larger league sizes, it may be possible for MMP to play in multiple mixed leagues.
+If this is the case, a second lottery is performed for those open spots (assuming ALL MMP have been placed into at least one mixed league), based upon whether or not a player signed up to play in two leagues.

 Pre-lottery draw: